 Music Education, BM

 The Bachelor of Music in Music Education is a 120-credit comprehensive program that leads to Georgia K-12 teacher certification in music.
 Clayton State University is an accredited institutional member of the National Association of Schools of Music.
 All education programs at Clayton State have been approved by the Georgia Professional Standards Commission.
-Students who successfully complete the EdTPA and GACE assessments will be fully certified to teach music classes in any Georgia K-12 school.
+Students who meet the Georgia Professional Standards Commission requirements for licensure will be eligible to teach PK-12 music in the Georgia public schools.

 - Hear, identify and manipulate with fluency in sound and notation the elements of music such as rhythm, melody, harmony, structure, timbre, and texture